OPS-E2E-PPE/PowerShell-Docs/reference/7.1/CimCmdlets/Remove-CimInstance.md

 By default, if you do not specify this parameter, the DMTF standard resource URI `http://schemas.dmtf.org/wbem/wscim/1/cim-schema/2/` is used and the class name is appended to it.

-ResourceURI can only be used with CIM sessions created using the WSMan protocol, or when specifying the ComputerName parameter, which creates a CIM session using WSMan.
-If you specify this parameter without specifying the ComputerName parameter, or if you specify a CIM session created using DCOM protocol, you get an error, because the DCOM protocol does not support the ResourceURI parameter.
+**ResourceUri** can only be used with CIM sessions created using the WSMan protocol, or when specifying the **ComputerName** parameter, which creates a CIM session using WSMan.
+If you specify this parameter without specifying the **ComputerName** parameter, or if you specify a CIM session created using DCOM protocol, you get an error, because the DCOM protocol does not support the **ResourceUri** parameter.

 If both the **ResourceUri** parameter and the **Filter** parameter are specified, the **Filter** parameter is ignored.